Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing

-Our framework can be extended further to continuous sensors subject to non-Markovian noise by making use of the pseudomode representation~\cite{PhysRevLett.120.030402,doi:10.1142/S1230161222500196,PhysRevLett.132.100403} of structured environments.
+Our framework further extends to continuous sensors subject to non-Markovian noise by making use of the pseudomode representation~\cite{PhysRevLett.120.030402,doi:10.1142/S1230161222500196,PhysRevLett.132.100403} of structured environments.
 The representation replaces the original structured environment by a small number of damped bosonic modes interacting with the sensor, whose parameters are chosen to reproduce the expectation values and correlation functions of the original environment.
-We show in Ref.~\cite{supplement} that the QCRB under non-Markovian noise can be evaluated by propagating the GRME~\eqref{eq:replicaME} for the composite system consisting of the open sensor and the pseudomodes.
-As an illustrative application of this theoretical extension, Fig.~\ref{fig:fig3}(c-d) presents the QFI of the output field of a unidirectional TLS-waveguide interface, with the sensor dephased by an environment with a Lorentzian spectral density.
+We show in~\cite{supplement} that the QCRB under non-Markovian noise can be evaluated by propagating the GRME~\eqref{eq:replicaME} for the composite system consisting of the open sensor and the pseudomodes.
+As an illustrative application of this theoretical extension, Fig.~\ref{fig:fig3}(c-d) presents the QFI of the output field of a unidirectional TLS-waveguide interface, with the sensor dephased by an environment with a Lorentzian noise spectrum~\cite{supplement}.
+Finally, although we have focused on estimating a single constant parameter, our framework readily extends to waveform estimation; see End Matter.

-\emph{Conclusions.}---We have established a framework for efficient evaluation of the quantum Cram\'er-Rao bound (QCRB) of continuously monitored sensors subjected to noise.
-Our framework extends to computing general properties of quantum-optical input-output channels that are nonlinear in the field density operator~\cite{Dayou}.
-Future directions include extension to noisy hypothesis testing and multi-parameter sensing (i.e., waveform estimation), and designing optimal measurement to saturate the QCRB.
-A promising approach for the latter is the recently established universal quantum noise cancellation strategy~\cite{PhysRevX.13.031012,Godley2023adaptivemeasurement,Tsang2025quantumreversal}, for which our present work provides a rigorous benchmark to assess the optimality under realistic noise and imperfections.
+\emph{Conclusions.}---We have established a framework for efficient evaluation of the quantum Cram\'er-Rao bound (QCRB) of continuously monitored quantum sensors subjected to general noise.
+Our framework extends further to computing general properties of quantum-optical input-output channels that are nonlinear in the field density operator~\cite{Dayou}.
+Future directions include extension to noisy hypothesis testing, and designing optimal measurement to saturate the QCRB.
+A promising approach for the latter is the recently established universal quantum noise cancellation strategy~\cite{PhysRevX.13.031012,Godley2023adaptivemeasurement,Tsang2025quantumreversal}, for which our present work provides a rigorous benchmark for assessing the optimality under realistic noise and imperfections.